nim65s/matrix-webhook/README.md

 - `MATRIX_URL`: the url of the matrix homeserver
 - `MATRIX_ID`: the user id of the bot on this server
 - `MATRIX_PW`: the password for this user
+- `API_KEY`: a secret to share with the users of the service

 ## Dev